andrej-moor/sTudoo/docs/technical-docs/installation.md

 ## 6. Set up MySQL

-To manage multiple request at a time in production a MySQL databse will be implement.
+To manage multiple request at a time in production a MySQL database will be implemented.

 Login in into MySQL as a root user.